 In Naruto, there is a spectral sword known as the Sakenagi Longsword which seals whoever is cut by it in a blissful illusion for all eternity.
 Itachi possessed it as a part of his Susanoo jutsu and used it to defeat Orochimaru, who had spent years searching for it.

-The leader of Akatsuki also recently revealed his endgame plan is to put the entire world into one of these.
+The (real) leader of Akatsuki eventually reveals his endgame plan is to put the entire world into one of these, having decided the current reality and all its senseless deaths aren't worth keeping.

 Kuchinashi's Lilith Temptation attack in NEEDLESS puts everyone into a dream world with what they desire most.
 This is then lampshaded when Blade isn't affected.
 To answer why he wasn't affected he points at each reason: "I'M ALREADY IN HEAVEN!
 LITTLE GIRL!
 LITTLE GIRL!
 LITTLE GIRL!
 LITTLE GIRL!
 LITTLE GIRL! ...Well, she's a little girl, too."